Julianne2025/Data-Analytics-Portfolio/README.md

 ***Profit & Loss Financial Statement Analysis***

-This Profit and Loss financial data is for FY2008 for a large battery manufacturing company that later closed.
+This Profit and Loss financial data is for FY2008 for a large manufacturing company that later closed.
 Fiscal year began on April 1.
-It was a publicly traded company.

 The original data was exported from the company ERP system in 2008.
 I prepared a KPI management package of financial reports in Excel each month after accounting close.